Fire Engineering Solutions For Your Business

 The Regulatory Reform (Fire Safety) Order 2005 states that every business and block of flats must have a designated ‘Responsible Person’, accountable for fire safety.
 This means having a proper fire risk assessment carried out to ensure your property or workplace is properly protected against any potential fire hazards.

-At Vemco Consulting, we cover every aspect of fire consulting to guarantee your property is entirely protected from the risk of fire and smoke.
-Make sure your premises is fully compliant with all legal requirements with a professional fire safety risk assessment.
+At Vemco Consulting, we cover every aspect of fire consulting and fire engineering in Cambridgeshire and beyond, to guarantee your property is entirely protected from the risk of fire and smoke.
+Make sure your premises are fully compliant with all legal requirements with a professional fire safety risk assessment.

-We understand that you have specific objectives for your project in terms of its “look and feel”, or perhaps in terms of cost and our fire engineering consultants will work with you to fit our work to your requirements.
+We understand that you have specific objectives for your project in terms of its “look and feel”, and also that you have a budget to work with.
+Because of this, our experienced Cambridge fire engineering consultants will work with you to fit our work to your requirements.
 Our team will try their best to achieve all your fire safety objectives without compromising on your specific requirements.

 Whether you need fire risk assessments for schools, care homes, workplaces or fire risk assessment for flats, we can help.
-Our team are experts when it comes to providing effective fire safety systems that comply with all fire safety laws and will work to provide a sufficient action plan against the risk of fire in your property.
+Our team of fire safety engineers are experts when it comes to providing effective fire safety systems that comply with all UK fire laws.
+They will work with you to provide a sufficient action plan against the risk of fire in your property.

-During a fire risk assessment, our team will complete a thorough assessment of your property to ensure that the building has all the right fire precautions and fire safety measures to protect people against risks.
+During a fire risk assessment, our team of Cambridge fire safety consultants will complete a thorough assessment of your property to ensure that the building has all the right fire precautions and fire safety measures to protect people against risks.
 Our team will also check for sufficient fire detection systems and emergency exits throughout the building.
+This will allow our fire consultants to draw up a fire strategy report that is tailored to you.

 Every FRA will be slightly different, however, most will include checking a building for: